How to Deal with Difficult Employees as a New Manager

 While it is beneficial to have a critical thinker on your team, too much critical thinking, aka negativity, brings the whole team down, slowing down everyone's productivity and effectiveness.

-Negative team members can be incredibly hard to work with because they tend to drain the joy and positivity out of everything you do.
+Hostile team members can be incredibly hard to work with because they tend to drain the joy and positivity out of everything you do.

 Additionally, team members who offer up problems with no solutions are not being helpful to anyone.